PreciselyData/Private-Spatial-APIs/docs/guides/eks/QuickStartEKS.md

 ```

 After all the pods in namespace 'spatial-analytics' are in 'ready' status, launch SpatialServerManager in a browser with the URL below (You may need to accept the default self-signed certificate from Ingress.
 Check out the ingress document on how to change the certificate if you need).
-By default, the security is off, so you can login with any username/password.
+By default, the security is off, so you can log in with any username/password.
 You should be able to browser named resources and pre-view maps.
 The link to Spatial Manager: `https://<your external ip>/SpatialServerManager`

 You can check HPA status while services are running